 The New Cathedral at Salisbury

 1219: April 8: Temporary wooden chapel constructed at the new site, consecrated on Trinity Sunday, June 2, 1219.
+This may have been on the site of the present Church of St. Thomas.
 The churchyard was dedicated on the same day.

 1219, November 1: Official transmigration of the cathedral body to the new site.